We earn commissions if you shop through the links below. Read more

 Retreat Business

-The health and wellness industry is poised to bounce back as the pandemic winds down and more people visit health retreat centers to shake the blues, build team spirit and shed unwanted pounds.
-By 2030, total revenue for the global wellness tourism market is set to surpass $1.6 trillion.
+More and more people visit health retreat centers to shake the blues, build team spirit and shed unwanted pounds.
+By 2027, total revenue for the global wellness tourism market is set to surpass $1.4 trillion.
 If you’re hoping to start a retreat business, now’s a great time — and you’ve already got the piece of property.

 A retreat center may offer yoga and meditation retreats, spa treatment, Ayurveda treatment, agricultural tourism, shopping, spiritual activities, and other wellness activities.
 You could also focus on corporate retreats and team-building events.
 But you might want to focus on just one or two segments and strive for excellence.
 Most retreats have gardens, libraries and space for solitude.
 Remember that you will be competing against established brands in ideal locations, so your retreat business should offer a unique experience to attract clients.